heptarch/heptarch.github.io/drafts/demon.md

  next morning, curiosity more powerful than the cold.

-"Davie" Thomson, an immense, stentorian don who must stoop to enter the classroom, introduces the young "Miss Dewar" as a "keen pupil" of "the modern developments", folds himself into a chair in the front row, and motions her to begin.
+"Davie" Thomson, an immense, stentorian don who must stoop to enter the classroom, introduces the young "Miss Dewar" as an "exceedingly keen pupil of the modern developments", folds himself into a chair in the front row, and motions her to begin.
  Miss Dewar coughs nervously, receives a paternal nod from her mentor, and starts in a high, calm, clear voice: